danielschermer/or-algorithms/README.md

-# A collection of Operations Research algorithms

-This repository contains a straightforward implementation of several fundamental Operations Research Algorithms in Python.
+# Operations Research Algorithms in Python
-The implementations are intended to be consistent with the algorithms taught in the undergraduate course *Management Science* (*Operations Research*) at the [University of Kaiserslautern-Landau](https://en.wikipedia.org/wiki/University_of_Kaiserslautern-Landau).
+This repository contains Python implementations of fundamental Operations Research Algorithms taught in the undergraduate course *Management Science* (*Operations Research*) at the [University of Kaiserslautern-Landau](https://en.wikipedia.org/wiki/University_of_Kaiserslautern-Landau).
-The algorithms include:
+Included algorithms are:
 * [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) for calculating a shortest path in graphs.
 * [Floyd's algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm) for calculating all shortest paths in graphs.
-* The [Ford-Fulkerson algorithm](https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm) for computing maximum flow (minimum cuts) in graphs.
+* The [Ford-Fulkerson algorithm](https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm) for computing maximum flow (minimum cut) in graphs.
-* A simplistic implementation of the [revised Simplex method](https://en.wikipedia.org/wiki/Revised_simplex_method) that can be used for:
+* A simplistic implementation of the [revised Simplex method](https://en.wikipedia.org/wiki/Revised_simplex_method) for:
-  * solving [Linear Programming Problems](https://en.wikipedia.org/wiki/Linear_programming) of the form $\max c^\intercal x$ subject to $Ax \leq b, x\geq 0$,
+  * solving [Linear Programming Problems](https://en.wikipedia.org/wiki/Linear_programming) ($\max c^\intercal x$ subject to $Ax \leq b, x\geq 0$),
-  * reformulating and solving such problems as [Dual Programs](https://en.wikipedia.org/wiki/Dual_linear_program) $\min b^\intercal w$ subject to $A^\intercal w \geq c, w \geq 0$,
+  * reformulating and solving such problems as [Dual Programs](https://en.wikipedia.org/wiki/Dual_linear_program) ($\min b^\intercal w$ subject to $A^\intercal w \geq c, w \geq 0$),
-  * solving Integer Linear Programs by means [Gomory's Cutting-Plane](https://en.wikipedia.org/wiki/Cutting-plane_method) method,
+  * solving Integer Linear Programs using [Gomory's Cutting-Plane](https://en.wikipedia.org/wiki/Cutting-plane_method) method,
   * TODO: solving Integer Linear Programs by means of the [Branch and Bound](https://en.wikipedia.org/wiki/Branch_and_bound) method.
 * The [modified distribution (MODI) method](https://de.wikipedia.org/wiki/Transportproblem) for solving linear transportation problems.
 * The primal-dual [Hungarian method](https://en.wikipedia.org/wiki/Hungarian_algorithm) for solving linear assignment problems.

-The choice of the programming language should immediately suggest to anyone that these implementations are by no means meant to be high-performance reference implementations that attempt to compete with the state-of-the-art in any way.
+The chosen programming language implies that this repository is not aiming to be a high-performance reference implementation.
-Instead, this repository only exists for generating reference solutions to small-sized examples and printing the *step-by-step solution process* to the standard output.
+Its purpose is solely to generate reference solutions for small examples and display the ***step-by-step*** solution process.
-As such, this repository should satisfy the needs of curious students who are looking for comprehensible solutions to standard textbook problems.
+As such, it caters to curious students, seeking comprehensible solutions to standard textbook problems.

 # Getting started
 To get started, clone the repository, initialize a virtual Python3 environment, and install the required packages (`pip install -r requirements.txt`).
 Afterwards, you can play around with the existing examples or create your own by following the `main` functions.